cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 #### Quick Test: Dropdowns load from Firestore
 1. Open the dashboard → Dropdown Management section should populate without refresh.
 2. In Firestore console, edit `dropdownOptions/default.rates` (add a value); confirm it appears within a second in the UI.
-3. Use the “Add” buttons; confirm values appear immediately and exist in Firestore `dropdownOptions/default`.
+3. Use the "Add" buttons; confirm values appear immediately and exist in Firestore `dropdownOptions/default`.

 ### Quick Test Steps
 1. Open `admin-dashboard-modular/index.html`.